Merrill Kelly

-Kenneth Merrill Kelly (born October 14, 1988) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Arizona Diamondbacks and Texas Rangers and in the KBO League for the SK Wyverns.
+Kenneth Merrill Kelly (born October 14, 1988) is an American professional baseball pitcher for the Arizona Diamondbacks of Major League Baseball (MLB).
+He has previously played in MLB for the Texas Rangers, and in the KBO League for the SK Wyverns.

 Early life and education

 Kelly lived in Lake Forest, Illinois from grades three to eight.
 He also spent early years in Bryn Mawr, Pennsylvania, a Philadelphia suburb before relocating to Scottsdale, Arizona and attending Desert Mountain High School.

 The Baltimore Orioles selected Kelly in the 37th round of the 2007 Major League Baseball (MLB) draft, but he did not sign a contract.
 He attended Yavapai College.
 After playing college baseball at Yavapai for two years, the Cleveland Indians took him in the 22nd round of the 2009 MLB draft, but again, he did not sign.
 He transferred to Arizona State University, where he played for the Arizona State Sun Devils in 2010.